Skip to main content

 Feeling: Peaceful

 This bathroom features Ironsbridge on the vanity and shower walls, a quartz design that Cambria’s Head of Design Summer Kath says, “captures that calm, restorative energy.
 It’s a surface that feels grounding, peaceful, and effortlessly serene.”
-You enter this space just past Silhouette-painted hallway closet doors into a relaxing oasis with walls painted in Benjamin Moore Batik.
-This color is one of Lynch’s personal favorites in this year’s palette; a lighter, violet-y mauve that also has enough gray and brown in the undertone to evoke a calming and peaceful aesthetic.
-She says, “Similar to last year’s Color of the Year, Cinnamon Slate, a designer favorite that is a bit darker, Batik is a little bit lighter, but similar.”
+You enter this space just past Silhouette-painted hallway closet doors into a relaxing oasis with walls painted in Benjamin Moore's Batik AF-610.
+This color is one of Lynch’s personal favorites in this year’s palette; a soft violet mauve that features enough gray and brown in the undertone to evoke a calming and peaceful aesthetic.
+She says, “Bringing an effervescent, delicate touch to the space, Batik AF-610 is similar to Cinnamon Slate, 2113-40, Color of the Year 2025.
 A head nod to the referenced slower pace of change that still embraces a current design sensibility.

-The ceiling and trim are painted in Benjamin Moore First Crush.
-Lynch loves using First Crush in powder rooms and bathrooms, because it’s a white with a whisper of a pink cast that creates an ethereal glow.
-She says, “You know, when you put on a bit of pink blush in the morning, it makes you feel a little more alive?
-That’s what a pink wall or a white paint with a pink or blush undertone will add to your lighting.
-That’s why I really love colors like First Crush for powder rooms, because it gives you that boost of confidence.
-I also love them for work-from-home spaces where you’re taking virtual meetings, because of that really gentle blush cast.”
+The ceiling and trim are painted in Benjamin Moore's First Crush CSP-310.
+Lynch loves using this gentle off-white in powder rooms and bathrooms due to the whisper of pink in its undertone, creating an ethereal glow.
+She says, “You know, when you put on a bit of blush in the morning, it makes you feel a little more alive?
+That’s what a pink or a white paint with a blush undertone will add to your lighting.
+That’s why I really love colors like First Crush CSP-310 for powder rooms, or even spaces where you work from home and might be taking a lot of virtual meetings, they give you that boost of confidence.”

 QUARTZ TIP: Since countertops are a longer-term investment, it’s important to pay attention to your countertop surface undertones to pair them with the best wall, trim, and cabinet paint colors.